Embassy of Digital Futures at DDW24

 Mapping the Oblivion - credits: Julia Janssen

-The installation Oblivion by Julia Jansen raises questions about the changing outside world and the right to be forgotten.
+The installation Oblivion by Julia Janssen raises questions about the changing outside world and the right to be forgotten.
 “Playing outside is only possible when you know that no police officer or commercial entity is watching you.
 But does that still exist in the digital world?”
 Pallas wonders.
 Cloud City by Bas Sala also addresses this issue during the exhibition.
 “This installation reveals how the physical city is gradually becoming as digital as the virtual one.
 This raises the question: are we now copying the lack of freedom from the virtual world into the physical city?”

 Conference